kodecocodes/i9t/custom-segues/custom-segues.markdown

 # Chapter 6: Custom Segues

-Ever since Apple introduced storyboards in iOS 5, you've been using segues to transition between scenes.
-In iOS 7, custom view controller transitions were introduced to enable custom and even interactive transition animations between views.
-Now in iOS 9, Apple has directly leveraged view controller transitions for custom segue implementations, allowing you to completely separate out your transition animation from your view controller code.
+Segues have been a familiar way to transition between scenes for a long time — all the way back to iOS 5. iOS 7 introduced custom view controller transitions to support custom and interactive transitions between views. iOS 9 takes custom transitions even further with custom segues that let you make a complete separation between your transition animation and view controller code.

-In a small but important change, segues are now retained during modal or popover presentation of a scene.
-In other words, segues are created at the start of presenting a new scene and held in memory until the presented scene view controller is dismissed.

-In effect, this means that you can move all transition animation and adaptivity code into a segue class.
-This segue can then be reused in any storyboard.
-When the modal scene is dismissed the unwind transition will use the current segue's transition.
+A small but important change is that segues are now retained during modal or popover presentations of scenes; segues instantiate when presenting a new scene and are held in memory until you dismiss the scene view controller.
+This means you can move _all_ your transition's animation and adaptivity code into a segue class and reuse this segue in any storyboard.
+When you dismiss the modal scene, the unwind transition will use the current segue's transition.

-If you decide to change the appearance of the segue transition, you just change the segue class in the storyboard to another one in your segue repertoire.
-This will immediately change the presenting and unwinding transition animations.
+To change the appearance of your segue transition, simply change the segue class in the storyboard to another segue in your repertoire; your presenting and unwinding transition animations will immediately reflect the change.

-In this chapter you will discover how to create your own library of custom segues.
-You'll need basic knowledge of storyboards and segues, but as long as you've understood the previous chapter **What's New In Storyboards** you'll be fine.

-You'll find out how to:
+This chapter will show you how to do the following:

 * Create a custom segue
 * Animate a custom transition within the segue
 * Make your segue reusable within navigation and tab controllers

-&nbsp;

-&nbsp;
+ You'll need some basic knowledge of storyboards and segues, but if you understood the previous chapter **What's New In Storyboards** consider yourself well prepared.

 ## Getting Started

-The app you'll be updating today is a pet minding app called **PamperedPets**.
-It's a very simple app, that when complete, will display a list of pets to be minded and details about each one.
+The sample app for this chapter is **PamperedPets**, a simple pet-minding app that, when complete, will display a list of pets to mind and their details:

 ![iPhone](images/PamperedPets.png)

-Explore your starter project and see how it works.
-When you run the app, you'll see a single scene which shows the photo, address and feeding instructions the star of our show - Bubbles the goldfish.
-No transitions are yet implemented.
+Explore your starter project for a bit to see how it works.
+Run the app; you'll see a single scene showing the photo, address and feeding instructions for the star of your show: Bubbles the goldfish.

-> **Note**: The project will throw some warnings related to the Storyboard.
-Don't panic.
-You'll hook up the disconnected storyboards later in the chapter.
+> **Note**: The project will throw a few  warnings related to the Storyboard.
+Don't panic — you'll hook up the disconnected storyboards later in the chapter.

-Have a look at **Main.storyboard**.
-There are a number of scenes that have been created for you, but initially the Animal Detail scene and the Animal Photo scene are the scenes that you'll be working with.
+Have a look at **Main.storyboard**; it has a number of pre-created scenes, but you'll start working with the Animal Detail and Animal Photo scenes:

 ![bordered width=80%](images/Storyboard.png)

-When you've finished this chapter, your app will show a list of pets to be minded.
-You'll be able to select a pet and that pet's details will be displayed.

-The app is very simple, but the animated transitions that you will create will raise your app from lackluster to rock-star!

-And to get you hooked there may be some fish jokes before you fin-ish :].
+There aren't any transitions yet - it's your job to add some awesome transitions and make this app shine.
+And to get you _hooked_, there may be some fish jokes before you _fin_-ish :].

-## What are Segues?
+## What are segues?

-As you have learned from What's New in Storyboards in the previous chapter, segues describe transitions between scenes and are indicated by arrows between the view controller scenes.
-Segue types can be:
+Segues describe transitions between scenes; they show up as the arrows between view controller scenes.
+There's several types of segues:

-* **Show** - this segue pushes a scene from a navigation controller.
+* **Show**: Pushes a scene from a navigation controller.
-* **Show Detail** - replaces a scene detail when in a `UISplitViewController`.
+* **Show Detail**: Replaces a scene detail when in a `UISplitViewController`.
-* **Present Modally** - presents a scene on top of the current scene.
+* **Present Modally**: Presents a scene on top of the current scene.
-* **Popover** - presents as a popover on the iPad or full screen on the iPhone.
+* **Popover**: Presents a scene as a popover on the iPad or full screen on the iPhone.

-> **Note**: Relationships between child view controllers embedded in a container view are also shown on the storyboard as arrows but these are not segues that can be customized.
+> **Note**: Relationships between child view controllers embedded in a container view are also shown as arrows on the storyboard, but these types of segues can't be customized.

-Custom segues have been around for a while, but previously, a segue was *either* modal/popover *or* custom.
-Now you can use the underlying segue type with your custom segue instead of having to define the segue from scratch.
+Segues have always been *either* modal/popover *or* custom.
+But in iOS 9, you can use the underlying segue type with your custom segue instead of having to define the segue from scratch:

 ![bordered width=25%](images/NewSegueInspector.png)

-In this chapter you will be customizing only Modal segues.
+This chapter has you customizing modal segues alone.

 ## A Simple Segue

-I'm sure you've already created many segues, but to ensure that you fully appreciate how segues work you will now create the basic modal segue which you will later customize.
+Even though you might be a segue guru, to fully appreciate how segues work you'll first create a basic modal segue, which you will customize later in this chapter.

-You will create a segue that will be invoked when the user taps the photo in the AnimalDetailViewController scene.
+You'll invoke the segue when the user taps the photo in the `AnimalDetailViewController` scene.
 The segue will then present the AnimalPhotoViewController scene as a modal controller showing a larger photo.

-There are two main parts to this segue:
+There are two main parts to this task:

-1. Setting up the segue. `prepareForSegue(_:sender:)` is performed when the segue is activated.
-This is where you will set up the destination view controller with the necessary data.
+1. Setting up the segue. `prepareForSegue(_:sender:)` triggers when you activate the segue; you'll set up the destination view controller with the necessary data in this method.
 2. Performing the destination controller's transition animation.
-Initially you'll use the default transition, but shortly you will customize that.
+You'll use the default transition initially, but you'll customize it in just a  bit.

-First in **Main.storyboard**, select the **Animal Detail View Controller** scene.
+In **Main.storyboard**, select the **Animal Detail View Controller** scene.
 Drag a **Tap Gesture Recognizer** from the Object Library onto the **Pet Photo Thumbnail** of Bubbles the fish.
-This will hook up the tap gesture with that image view.
+This hooks up the tap gesture to the image view.

-In the Document Outline ctrl-drag from this **Tap Gesture Recognizer** to **Animal Photo View Controller**.
+Next, ctrl-drag from the **Tap Gesture Recognizer** in the document outline to **Animal Photo View Controller**.
 Choose **present modally** from the popup menu.

-That's all it takes to define a segue.
-Now you will name the segue and set up AnimalPhotoViewController so that it shows the correct photo.
+That's all it takes to define a segue; now you've just to name the segue and set up `AnimalPhotoViewController` so it shows the correct photo.

-Select the segue arrow between the two scenes **Animal Detail View Controller** and **Animal Photo View Controller**, and in the **Attributes Inspector** give the segue the Identifier **PhotoDetail**.
+Select the segue arrow between the **Animal Detail View Controller** and **Animal Photo View Controller** scenes; use the Attributes Inspector to assign it the identifier **PhotoDetail**:

 ![bordered height=20%](images/PhotoDetailSegue.png)

-In **AnimalDetailViewController.swift** override `prepareForSegue(_:sender:)` to set up the destination controller data:
+Override `prepareForSegue(_:sender:)` in **AnimalDetailViewController.swift** to set up the destination controller data as shown below:

 ```swift
 override func prepareForSegue(segue: UIStoryboardSegue,